Product Selection

 Merchant cash advances (MCAs) and short-term revenue-based financing products are the fastest-funding business financing category available.
 For a clean file — three months of business bank statements, clear identity verification, no open bankruptcies, and consistent monthly deposits — same-business-day or next-business-day disbursement is structurally possible.
 Most MCA underwriting is automated, using direct bank data feeds and algorithmic scoring rather than manual review.
 Timing variables that can extend the timeline include incomplete document packages, identity verification delays, bank ACH processing cutoffs (most banks process ACH before 3–5pm Eastern), and high lender application volume.

-The SBA Express loan program — a category within the 7(a) family — carries a 36-hour SBA decision window from the time the lender submits a complete application to the SBA.
-This is the fastest SBA response commitment available.
-However, the 36-hour window applies only to the SBA's response to the lender — it does not include the lender's own underwriting period (typically 3–10 business days for SBA Express), closing preparation, or disbursement processing.
+The SBA Express loan program — a category within the 7(a) family — gives participating lenders delegated credit-decision authority: the lender approves the loan using its own underwriting rather than waiting on SBA review.
+That delegation is the structural source of Express's speed advantage over standard 7(a) — not a fixed SBA response window.
+The lender's own underwriting period (typically 3–10 business days for SBA Express), closing preparation, and disbursement processing still apply.
 SBA Express loans fund in approximately 5–10 business days from a completed application under normal conditions — materially faster than a standard SBA 7(a) (30–90 days) but not same-day.

 Pre-Approved Business Lines of Credit: Draw Same-Day